pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ### Mini refactor

-Before I add the Next.js functions which power the `[slug].tsx` page, I do a mini refactor of the getStaticProps function in the `index.tsx` file.
-This is so I make use of the logic defined there (DRY).
+Before adding the Next.js function that builds the props for each `[slug].tsx` page, I do a mini refactor of the getStaticProps function in the `index.tsx` file.
+Why might you ask?
+This is so I may reuse the logic already defined there (DRY).

 I change it from